IBM/get-your-java-microservice-up-and-running/workshop/exercise-02/README.md

 ```

 ### Step 2: Hands-on tasks
-### Change the code of the authors microservice and run the service in a container locally
+### Change the code of the authors Microservice and run the service in a container locally

 ### Step 3:
 That lab does only need Docker and a terminal session on your local machine.